lilianweng/lil-log/_posts/2017-09-28-anatomize-deep-learning-with-information-theory.md

 *Fig. 2.
 Plots of $$I(X; T)$$ vs $$I(T; Y)$$ of hidden layers of 50 experiments.
 Layers are color-coders, there are three snapshots at the initial epoch, 400 epochs and 9000 epochs.
 (Image source: [Shwartz-Ziv and Tishby, 2017](https://arxiv.org/pdf/1703.00810.pdf))*

-Each dot in Fig. 2. identifies encoder/ decoder measures of one hidden layers of one network simulation (no regularization is applied; no weights decay, no dropout, etc.).
-They move up as expected, because the knowledge about the true labels is increasing (accuracy increases).
-At the early stage, the hidden layers learns a lot about the input $$X$$, but later they start to compress and to forget something about the input.
+Each dot in Fig. 2. identifies encoder/ decoder measures of one hidden layer of one network simulation (no regularization is applied; no weights decay, no dropout, etc.).
+They move up as expected because the knowledge about the true labels is increasing (accuracy increases).
+At the early stage, the hidden layers learn a lot about the input $$X$$, but later they start to compress and to forget something about the input.
 Tishby believes that "the most important part of learning is actually forgetting".
 Check out this [nice video](https://youtu.be/P1A1yNsxMjc) that demonstrates how the mutual information measures of layers are changing in time.